doctordoomno/CTF-writeups/writeups/picoctf/web/notepad.md

 # notepad
 ## RECON

-This challenges give you a web that take user input and render it out as html page showing it user input
+This challenges give you a web that
+*Receives `content` from the user
+*writes it as an HTML file in the `static/` directory, and redirects to that file

 <img width="337" height="172" alt="image" src="https://github.com/user-attachments/assets/ee8af4b9-c51a-4fec-ae6d-89c70bc26fc0" />